-With the Department of Health and Human Services (HHS) publishing the Omnibus Rule to the Health Insurance Portability and Accountability Act in 2014 (HIPAA), heightened scrutiny of entities’ compliance systems and internal controls became necessary.
-Self-policing for business associates that were in place before the HIPAA Privacy, Security, and Enforcement Rules were modified by the Health Information Technology for Economic and Clinical Health Act (HITECH), was no longer the case.
+With the Department of Health and Human Services (HHS) publishing the Omnibus Rule to the Health Insurance Portability and Accountability Act in 2014 (HIPAA), heightened scrutiny of entities’ compliance systems and internal controls become necessary.
+Self-policing for business associates that were in place before the HIPAA Privacy, Security, and Enforcement Rules was modified by the Health Information Technology for Economic and Clinical Health Act (HITECH), which was no longer the case.
 The definition of a business associate was expanded to include subcontractors.
 As the result, many service organizations providing services to covered entities and business associates fell within the broadened compliance scope.
-Managers, boards and legal counselors of such service organizations now had to refocus their energy and attention on demonstrating the existence of compliance mechanisms in place in order to avoid monetary penalties and potential indemnification claims.
-Business associates who were subject to contractual obligations to the covered entities only prior to the HITECH amendments, now had direct liability for a specific set of obligations under the HIPAA’ Privacy, Security and Breach Reporting Rules.
+Managers, boards, and legal counselors of such service organizations now had to refocus their energy and attention on demonstrating the existence of compliance mechanisms in place in order to avoid monetary penalties and potential indemnification claims.
+Business associates who were subject to contractual obligations to the covered entities only prior to the HITECH amendments now had direct liability for a specific set of obligations under the HIPAA’ Privacy, Security, and Breach Reporting Rules.

 In my role as an Associate Counsel for a company that handles information falling under the definition of Protected Health Information (PHI) as defined under HIPAA and HITECH, I was presented with the task of identifying steps that had to be taken in order for the company to meet all of the HIPAA and HITECH requirements and avert risks through the implementation of necessary measures.